anhhoangt/JobTrack4U-Test/README.md

 # JobTrack E2E Test Suite

-End-to-end test automation for the JobTrack application using Playwright and the Page Object Model (POM) pattern.
+End-to-end test automation for the JobTrack application using Playwright and the Page Object Model (POM) pattern...

 ## 🚀 Quick Start